What is TagWorks?

 After countless hours at the drawing table, and a few discarded designs, Adams realized how an assembly line approach using the proper analytical units and tagging interfaces could efficiently break out large and complex content analysis jobs into brief, simple tasks that relatively untrained people can complete in series or in parallel.
 Best of all, the approach trains and manages analysts directly through the software, so senior researchers can scale-up their workforces by a factor of 100 while significantly scaling back their management role.
 The idea of TagWorks was born.

 That was 2012.
 Since then, Adams –– a social scientist who earned his Ph.D. from UC Berkeley –– won funding and hired an engineer to help prototype the software, recruited a larger team of engineers to start building a viable product, met and hired the perfect CTO and co-founder (Norman Gilmore) to complete and battle-test the software, and landed the perfect strategic investor (SAGE Publishing –– the premiere, global social science methods publisher) to help bring TagWorks to you today.
 It’s been a long road.
 But we have been fueled all along by the vision of a world where researchers like you lead massive projects to reveal and explain complex patterns of social, political, economic, legal, and financial behavior.
-As customers like you uncover such behavioral patterns and webs of knowledge, we will all be supporting a growing community of knowledge workers sharing in the prosperity traditionally reserved for elite experts.
+As customers like you uncover such behavioral patterns and webs of knowledge, we will all be supporting a growing community of workers democratizing expertise.